 This play set offers your child the option of working indoors in the kitchen or heading outside to fire up the grill.

-Pros: From industry leader Step 2 this one-piece set really has a lot to offer.
+Pros: This play kitchen really has a lot to offer.
 There is a working stove and phone, plus a grill that emits sounds when in use.
 What really makes it fun is that there is an attached dining area to serve the guests when everything is ready.
 Even better is the 103-piece accessory set that includes everything from fresh produce to pots and pans so they can jump right in.
 Plus, there are enough storage areas to stash everything when playtime is over.
 Good for kids two and up.